NaC-L/Mergen/README.md

 # Getting in touch
-Join [discord chat](https://discord.gg/e3eftYguqB) to trade ideas or just chatting in general.
+Join our [Mergen Discord Server](https://discord.gg/e3eftYguqB) to trade ideas or just chatting in general.